Impacts of Climate Change on Mortality: An extrapolation of temperature effects based on time series data in France: Conclusion

 \paragraph{Supplementary material:} The results in this paper is obtained using $\mathtt{R}$.
 Supplementary material related to this paper can be found at \url{https://github.com/qguibert/mortalityheatwaves}.

 \paragraph{Author Contributions:} Q.G., G.P. and F.P. design the study.
 Q.G. and G.P. collect, cure and verify the data.
 Q.G. designs the models and the methodology.
 Q.G. implements methods, produces results and visualizations.
 Q.G. and G.P. write the manuscript.
-F.P. edit the manuscript.
+Q.G., G.P and F.P. edit the manuscript.

 \paragraph{Funding:} This research received no external funding.